Merlin04/robotthingy/README.md

 Run this with:
 python3 robotthingy.py
 <h1>Command keywords</h1>
-Whenever this script sees one of these keywords, it will do something.
-Here are the keywords:
+<p>Whenever this script sees one of these keywords, it will do something.
+Here are the keywords:\n
-time: prints the time on the screen.
+time: prints the time on the screen.\n
-update: runs sudo apt-get update.
+update: runs sudo apt-get update./n
 terminal: gives you a command prompt.
 Note: LXterminal is not working.
-Just use option 1. easter egg: ?????????????
+Just use option 1.\n easter egg: ?????????????\n
-meow: ?????????????
+meow: ?????????????\n
-weather: prints the weather on the screen.
+weather: prints the weather on the screen.\n
-quit: quits robotthingy.
+quit: quits robotthingy.\n
-shutdown: runs sudo shutdown -h now.
+shutdown: runs sudo shutdown -h now.\n
 </body>
 </html>